 Instructions

-- Add powdered sugar and beat for another minute.
+- Add powdered sugar and beat for another 2 minutes.
+Mixture should look incredibly fluffy and smooth.
+Scrape down sides.

-- Add honey and continue beating for 1 minute until smooth and fluffy.
+- Add honey a little bit at a time until incorporated.
+Scrape sides and then beating on a high speed for 1 minute until smooth and fluffy.

 Questions & Reviews